toliaqat/xenon-wiki/Metrics-with-Xenon.md

 An important thing we should pay attention to when dealing with high metric creation throughput is that the service preferably shouldn't do anything that requires computing or i/o intensive operations, the reason is that it impacts throughput performance.

-In case a service having replication option (_ServiceOption.REPLICATION_) enabled, then every service state update will be replicated among all peer nodes, in case the node group is comprised of several peer nodes the replication might take additional time for managing the replication process and we might observe throughput degradation on multi node replication service.
+In case a service having replication option (**ServiceOption.REPLICATION**) enabled, then every service state update will be replicated among all peer nodes, in case the node group is comprised of several peer nodes the replication might take additional time for managing the replication process and we might observe throughput degradation on multi node replication service.

-To improve replication overhead we can consider using _DEFAULT_3X_NODE_SELECTOR_ service option which is a limited replication node selector that replicates state updates to 3 selected nodes per self link.
+To improve replication overhead we can consider using **DEFAULT_3X_NODE_SELECTOR** service option which is a limited replication node selector that replicates state updates to 3 selected nodes per self link.
 Find more about 3x replication: **https://github.com/vmware/xenon/wiki/NodeSelectorService**

-Moreover metric service can become quite large (1B services), Xenon will cache those persistent services on node load and on service creation which means a large amount of services will be loaded in memory.
-To prevent caching of those services we can use _ON_DEMAND_LOAD_ service option that will eventually cause idle services to stop shortly after they created and to be removed from cache.
+Moreover metric service can become quite large (1B services), Xenon persistent services are being cached on node load and on service creation which means a large amount of services will be loaded in memory.
+To prevent caching of those services we can use **ON_DEMAND_LOAD** service option that will eventually cause idle services to stop shortly after they created and to be removed from cache.

 Moreover another significant point, if you'd like to fetch stored metrics with a query then the query will fetch the services directly from Lucene index and thus they won't be loaded into cache, that means fetching services with Xenon query won't affect memory load.

-**WIP**
+**WIP** **WIP** **WIP**